Ibexian/EastMeetsKitchen/_posts/2014-03-08-curry-kolduny.md

 - 14 ounces fresh potato, peeled and cut into small cubes
 - 4 round tablespoons all-purpose flour
 - 1/2 beaten egg
-- 2 ounces vegetable oil
+- 2 ounces vegetable oil</p>

-**Directions**
+<p><strong>Directions</strong>
 1. Mix the chicken, turkey, onions, 1/4 teaspoon salt and pepper and 2 tablespoons of curry powder.
 Form 3 thin patties about 4 1/2 inches in diameter.
 2. Add the potatoes and remaining 1 ounce onions to a grinder and grind everything until the batter is smooth.
 Pour the batter in a bowl and add the flour, the remaining 1/2 teaspoon salt and the egg.
 Mix everything thoroughly.
 Form the batter into round thin pancakes.
 3. Heat the oil in a pan.
 Place a potato pancake in the pan, topped with a meat patty and covered by more potato batter, covering all the meat.
 Fry the pancake on one side, about 1 minute.
 Flip it to the other side with a spatula, holding the top of the not-fried side with the fork.
 Make the fire smaller and cover the pan.
-Fry for 5 to 7 minutes, turning the pancakes over from time to time.</section>
+Fry for 5 to 7 minutes, turning the pancakes over from time to time.</p></section>